nompiloMalinga/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown -script that changes the owner of the file hello to the user betty. touch - creates an empty file chmod u+x hello -script that adds execute permission to the owner of the file hello. chmod u+x,g+x,o+r hello - cript that adds execute permission to the owner and the group owner, and read permission to other users, to the file hell
+chown -script that changes the owner of the file hello to the user betty. touch - creates an empty file chmod u+x hello -script that adds execute permission to the owner of the file hello. chmod u+x,g+x,o+r hello - cript that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod a+x hello -script that adds execution permission to the owner, the group owner and the other users, to the file hello